 Benefits of taking action

-By taking steps to improve the way stormwater is managed, you'll be:
+By taking steps to improve the way stormwater is managed, you will:

-- helping to keep rivers, lakes and beaches cleaner and safer for swimming, fishing and other recreational activities
+- help to keep rivers, lakes and beaches cleaner and safer for swimming, fishing and other recreational activities

-- reducing the risk of flooding and erosion on your property and around your neighbourhood
+- reduce the risk of flooding and erosion on your property and around your neighbourhood

-- reducing the need for spending on stormwater infrastructure, leaving money available for other uses or for savings on your rates bills.
+- reduce the need for spending on stormwater infrastructure, leaving money available for other uses or for savings on your rates bills.

 Keeping contaminants out